Thursday, February 10, 2022

 Zones Without People

 "And in all of nature, in trees for instance, I see expression and a soul, as it were."
-Vincent Van Gogh
+Van Gogh

 “Rave music doesn’t so much abolish ‘soul’ as disperse it across the entire field of sound.”
 Simon Reynolds

 But listening to music as diegesis reveals the wrongness of that assumption.
 Just as in visual art, where skies, oceans (or Bob Ross’ “happy trees”) are imbued with emotional qualities, so too can soundscapes that offer little to no overt signs of human life take on expressive resonances.
-The performer is no longer the only one who can speak to us; nature, machines, data streams--in music all of these and more can sing songs of their own.
+The performer is no longer the only one who can speak to us; nature, machines, data streams—in music all of these and more can sing songs of their own.
 This music does not reject everyday emotions so much as venture beyond them.

-Dance music should be antithetical to what we’re talking about—it’s what you play at gatherings of people, after all—yet this dichotomy was permanently shattered in the 80s by the machinic precision of techno, house, and electro.
+Dance music should be antithetical to what we’re talking about—it’s what DJs play at gatherings of people, after all—yet this dichotomy was permanently shattered in the 80s by the machinic precision of techno, house, and electro.
 Anything beyond clockwork drum machine patterns and bursts of quasi-harmonic noise became optional, superfluous to the groove.
 In the following decade, the sci fi introversion suddenly possible in dance music lead to the rise of ambient techno, which combined the pastoral landscapes of the former with the mechanized propulsion of the latter, allowing you to tour extraterrestrial rainforests in airships and relax in space stations orbiting at the edges of foreign solar systems.

 No comments: